AnEvilPenguin/odin-recipes/README.md

 - Instructions to cook the recipe with

 Where appropriate the recipes will have links off to pre-requisite recipes.
 For example, lasagne requires a good cheese sauce, and a good tomato sauce.

+## Attribution

+The recipes themselves have all come from BBC Good Food, which forms the basis of ~60% of my real world cooking (honorable mentions to Gordon Ramsay, Miss South (Slow Cooked), and Bosh for a good proportion of the rest of my cooking).